Brand Protection: Your Strategy to Preventing Brand Abuse

 Counterfeiting is the illicit replication of products like imitation fashion items—from bags and clothes to shoes and accessories—which many are fond of as they're a cheaper way to get boujie.
 Counterfeiters have also become so sophisticated in their methods, making it difficult to spot a fake product.

 The practice has become so dangerous that people unknowingly purchase counterfeit medicine, cosmetics, and other personal care products.
 Despite such awareness, counterfeiting continues to proliferate across different industries worldwide.
-Data from 2016 shows that the counterfeit industry is worth $509 billion or about 3% of the world’s global trade.
+Data shows that the counterfeit industry is worth $509 billion or about 3% of the world’s global trade.

 Without an effective brand protection strategy in place, over time, consumers are more likely to second-guess if it is worth buying original products from an authentic brand at a higher price if counterfeits look identical and have decent quality.